 As you can see, there are many options out there for getting cheap and instantly-diversified exposure to Canadian value stocks.

-How to Find Value Investing Stocks In Canada
+How to Invest In Value Stocks in Canada

 The two most basic measurements we use to find value stocks are: